djhmateer/djhmateer.github.io/_posts/2020-10-21-cookie authentication in asp.net core 3.1.md

 This makes sure that someone has to be logged in to view the privacy page

+So that is it - we can new ensure that a User is logged in before they can see a page.

 ## Part 2 - Role based Authorization

 [MS Docs - Introduction to Authorisation](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/introduction?view=aspnetcore-3.1)

 [Part 2 Role Based Source code here](https://github.com/djhmateer/cookie-dave)

+For my final application I want to have something like this:

 - Role
-  - Tier1 (my free tier, but need to be a successfully registered and active account)
+  - Tier1 (my free tier, but need to be a successfully registered and logged in)
-  - Tier2 (paid tier, need to be successfully registered)
+  - Tier2 (paid tier)
   - Admin (me)

 ![alt text](/assets/2020-08-29/login2.jpg "Login")